 Are you hiring STEM OPT students for full-time employment?
 Do you track training requirements for all those students as per the ICE regulations?

-Yes, ICE states that employers and the STEMP OPT students should complete the Form I-983, that clearly articulate the student’s learning objectives and affirm the employer’s commitment to helping the student achieve those objectives.
+Yes, ICE states that employers and the STEM OPT students should complete the Form I-983, that clearly articulates the student’s learning objectives and affirms the employer’s commitment to helping the student achieve those objectives.
 These are mandated for all the companies hiring STEM OPT Students for full-time employment.
 But, most organizations do not track the requirement to enroll such employees into mandatory Training programs and end up being non-compliant.

 Let’s get into a detailed view of who are STEM OPT students and how their I-983s should be completed.